-(Still the best Deepavali ad ever!
-It was funny, direct to the point and made us think for a second on the meaning of Deepavali)
+(Despite the years, this is still the best Deepavali advertisement ever!
+It was funny, direct to the point and made us think for a second on the meaning of Deepavali.
+We will miss Yasmin Ahmad for her talents & creativity)

 An interesting letter on this year’s Deepavali’s ads:-